Note: This article contains affiliate links for DoorDash. We may receive a commission for referring you to them.

 The best ways to get more hours for DoorDash:

-- Get Early Access Scheduling and claim hours as soon as they are released—3 pm local time
+- Get Early Access Scheduling and sign up for hours as soon as they are released at 3 pm local time

-- Without Early Access, check for hours at midnight
+- Without Early Access, check for new hours at midnight

-- Use the Dash Now feature when it’s busy (zones marked red on the map)
+- Use Dash Now to dash without scheduling when zones are marked red on the map

 - Schedule longer blocks of hours.
 There is no penalty for ending your dash early

-New hours become available on DoorDash at 12 am, midnight.
+New hours become available on DoorDash every day at 12 am, midnight.
 Dashers with Early Access can view and schedule new hours at 3 pm each day.

 How to schedule and edit DoorDash shifts

-It’s theoretically easy to schedule DoorDash shifts: In the Dasher app, visit the Schedule page and tap the day you’d like to schedule.
+To schedule hours in the Dasher app, visit the Schedule section and tap the day you want to schedule.

-Find the market location where you’d like to work and tap on an available time slot.
+Find the location where you want to deliver and tap on an available time slot.
 Set your preferred start and end times, then tap Save Dash.

 To edit a scheduled shift, visit the Schedule area of the Dasher app and select the “Scheduled” option beneath the days of the week.

-Scroll to find the shift you’d like to edit or delete, then tap it and make your changes
+Scroll to find the shift you’d like to edit or delete, then tap it and make changes.

 Shifts can be in high demand!
-If you live in a busy market saturated with Dashers, you will likely find that the ‘good’ hours, the lunch rush and dinner rush, aren’t always available.
+If you deliver in a busy market saturated with Dashers, you will likely find that the best hours—usually the lunch rush and dinner rush—aren’t always available.

 “No time slots available for this day”